MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-ODSP-Migration-Guide.md

 Use the [SharePoint Migration Tool (SPMT)](https://docs.microsoft.com/en-us/sharepointmigration/introducing-the-sharepoint-migration-tool) as an easy way to migrate your existing My Sites to OneDrive.

-1. **Install and launch the SharePoint Migration Tool.** You will be using bulk migration option using either the JSON or .CSV file you created.
+1. **Install and launch the SharePoint Migration Tool.** You will be selecting the bulk migration option using either the JSON or .CSV file you created.
 For detailed information on the SPMT and bulk migration see [How to use the SharePoint Migration Tool](https://docs.microsoft.com/en-us/sharepointmigration/how-to-use-the-sharepoint-migration-tool).

 2. **Create a mapping file.** Create a mapping file with source and target paths and save it as a .csv file.
 For detailed information see,  [How to format your JSON or CSV for data content migration](https://docs.microsoft.com/en-us/sharepointmigration/how-to-format-your-csv-file-for-data-content-migration).